Updated: Apr 19

 Providing High-Quality Service to Our Participants

-Responsibility is the face of having a duty to deal with something or having control over someone.
+Responsibility is the face of having a duty to deal with something or have control over someone.
 Being accountable for our actions or/and obligations.
 It is the opportunity or ability to act independently.

 As a Direct Care Worker (DCW), it is your responsibility to independently care for someone that depends on you.
 To provide high-quality service to all our participants.